 3 ALHAMBRA, SPAIN

 It was hard to choose between the Alhambra (as you know from GOT) and the lesser known Mesquita in Cordoba.
 The name Alhambra has its origins in an Arabic word meaning “red castle or vermilion”, perhaps due to the colour tone of the towers and walls.
 The Alhambra fortress and the magnificent gardens of the Generalife are the former rural residence of the Moorish rulers of Spain in the 13th and 14th centuries.
 The architecture and the exquisite carvings blew me away.

-DON’T MISS: Sticking your hands in the Garden’s water-bannister on a hot day.
+DON’T MISS: Cooling your hands in the Garden’s water-bannister on a hot day.

 GLADIATORS AND WILD ANIMALS

 This is kind of what happened with Acropolis – I actually forgot it, because I’ve been so many times.

 But Rome is my favourite city although Itsnabul is right up there.
 Most of the historic centre of Rome are considered World Heritage – not just the Colosseum, but also the Pantheon, which is my favourite.
 But Colosseum is an iconic building and considered one of the new 7 wonders of the world.
 It was built in 72 by Emperor Vespasian (although finished by another), could fit 50.000 people and the name from the huge statue that stood in front of the theatre.
 It was colossal!

 DON’T MISS: See the view of Colosseum from Parco Del Colle Opio.
 And then head for some wine and pasta…